 In the Grand Palace, we also noticed that it has Western architecture.
 Notably the Borom Phiman Mansion.
 It was built in 1903, by King Rama V for the Heir Apparent, the future King Rama VI.
 At present the Borom Phiman Mansion serves as the Royal Guest House for visiting Heads of State and guests of Their Majesties.
 Unfortunately, tourists are restricted into this compound.

 Oddly, there’s also structures that has a fusion of Western and Thai style elements in their architecture as well.
 Most notably the most majestic of all, Chakri Maha Prasat Throne Hall.
 The neatly maintained lawn and planted trees of weird shapes makes it the most beautiful of all.
 It is also the most recognizable building in the entire Grand Palace.
 The architectural style is definitely the most significant description with a blend of Thai and Italian Renaissance style.

 Behind us was the beautiful gate of Phimanchaisri.
 What else can I say?
 Everything was so beautiful that I admired every single detail of the Grand Palace.
 It was an orgasm of majestic architecture.
 Too much to handle!
 We have walked a great and reasonable number of distance that should have covered the entire compound.
 But unfortunately there’s more.
 I’ll let the photos do the talking.

 Lastly, we have finally ended our photography trip to the Grand Palace, and there are more that is waiting for us ahead.
+Like the Villas in Phuket Thailand that are fit for vacation, I heard it is amazing.
 Our next destination is the Dusit Park, where the famous Vinmanmek Mansion is situated.
 But I’ll cover that in another post.
 So, don’t forget to keep on to your Grand Palace tickets, because it too includes a free admission to the Vinmanmek Mansion, which is a taxi drive away.